 Controversial plans to demolish the former Magistrates’ Court in Lewes and replace it with a Premier Inn have been thrown out.

-The 11-strong Planning Committee of the South Downs National Park Authority unanimously rejected the scheme at a 90-minute meeting on Thursday afternoon (December 12).
+The 11-strong Planning Committee of the South Downs National Park Authority unanimously rejected the scheme at a 90-minute meeting on Thursday last week.

 Committee members decided the design of the proposed building did not go far enough towards reflecting the distinctiveness of Lewes architecture, said Margaret Paren, Chair of the South Downs National Park Authority (SDNPA).

 Vic Ient, who has been spearheading a vigorous opposition campaign, said after the meeting that he was “elated and so relieved” about the outcome.

 “We have saved the town from a dreadful, box-like design,” he said.
 “Our speakers convinced the commitee that Lewes is the jewel of the towns in the National Park and they had the courage to refute the officers.”